Congeenial/Congee.gay-website/content/about.md

 #### **Content I Avoid**
 ##
 I have no intentions of making my account a kinkshame one; people are allowed to like what they like.
 But, there are the content I personally won't read/interact with:
 * Feminization ( Unless consensual )
 * Fixed top/bottom roles
 * Cheating ( NTR Included )
 * Mpreg ( Oviposition is ok )
 > Content where top/bottom are "personality traits" or "secondary sex characteristics" and not by choice-of penetrative sex won't be read.
 ##
-**_Accounts that negatively talk about KMT, insult non-canon/canon ships, attack the author, steal and repost translations, choose to engage in discourse, and post leaked content/spoilers without proper warnings will also be blocked on sight.
+**_Accounts that negatively talk about KMT, insult non-canon/canon ships, attack the author of kimetsu, steal and repost translations, choose to engage in discourse, and post leaked content/spoilers without proper warnings will also be blocked on sight.
 I don't care about anti/pro-ship either.
 I like what I like, and I draw/write what I like._**
 ___
 #### **NOTPS**
 ##